Love That Dog Novel Study: How to Teach Poetry to Reluctant Middle School Writers

 Poetry + Reading + Book Study

 Poetry units are often squished into a tight window of time.
 And if you wait until April (National Poetry Month) to teach poetry, then you probably have the pressure of state testing on your mind at the same time.
 Using Love That Dog and Hate That Cat as the foundation for your poetry unit makes it easy to review literature concepts, plot elements, and character analysis at the same time.
-Any time you can tackle multiple literacy components simultaneously is big win!
+Any time you can tackle multiple literacy components simultaneously is a big win!

 Love That Dog vs. Hate That Cat